dzzh/RIBs-wiki/iOS-Tutorial-3.md

     var player2Name: String { get }
 }
 ```
+This declares that the OffGame RIB is dependent on both player names and cannot be instantiated without receiving them from the DI graph.

-Provide these dependencies to the OffGame’s own scope using its OffGameComponent.
+Next, we'll provide these dependencies to the OffGame’s own scope using its OffGameComponent.
 ```swift
 final class OffGameComponent: Component<OffGameDependency> {
     fileprivate var player1Name: String {